Active Tracking of Marine Pollution Sources: An Uncertainty-Aware Categorical Bayesian Framework for Unmanned Surface Vehicles: Results

-Both of the simulated scenarios were configured within a 500 m $\times$ 250 m workspace.
-As mentioned in \ref{s:ipp}, the workspace was discretised into 100 $\times$ 50 equally spaced grids.
-The size of each individual grid was 5 m $\times$ 5 m.
-In the simulation, the origin of the local \gls{neu} frame used for localisation was attached to the centre of the workspace.
-We assumed the wave field was uniform within the workspace.
-This assumption is frequently adopted in the wave velocity measurement in practical situations \cite{cao_behavior_2022, hutchinson_source_2019}.
-Therefore, the wave velocity was represented as a two-dimensional vector, $\mathbf{v} \in \mathbb{R}^{2}$.
-The simulated pollutant was selected as fluorecien, an organic dye, so the diffusion coefficient was configured as $\lambda = 4.9\times 10^{-10}$ \cite{rani_rapid_2005}.
-The two scenarios were devised with different source locations, wave velocities and starting positions of the survey \gls{usv}.
-The configuration details can be found in Tab. \ref{tab:config}.
+All dispersion scenarios used a 500 m $\times$ 250 m workspace.
+As mentioned in \ref{s:ipp}, the workspace was discretised into 100 $\times$ 50 equally spaced grids, each measuring 5 m $\times$ 5 m.
+In the simulation, the origin of the local \gls{neu} frame was positioned at the centre of the workspace.
+The wave field was assumed to be uniform within the workspace, which is a common approach in practical wave velocity measurements \autocite{cao_behavior_2022, hutchinson_source_2019}, parameterised with $\mathbf{v} \in \mathbb{R}^{2}$.
+Fluorescein, an organic dye, was selected as the simulated pollutant with a diffusion coefficient of $\lambda = 4.9\times 10^{-10} \, \text{m}^2\text{/s}$ \autocite{rani_rapid_2005}.
+The three scenarios were devised with different source locations, wave velocities and starting positions of the survey \gls{usv}.
+Configuration details are provided in Tab. \ref{tab:config}.
+Each scenario was configured with two different \gls{usv} starting positions.
+Compared to the first positions, the second positions were located farther away from the source and were therefore more challenging.

-In both scenarios, the source tracking system successfully identified the pollution source without human intervention in most cases.
-Using the method described previously, the success of identification was controlled by the \gls{sci} of the estimated distribution.
-In these validations, the \gls{sci} threshold was $\tau = 10 \text{ m}$.
-For each scenario, three trials were conducted, and the source tracking results were given in Tab. \ref{tab:result}.
-Considering the resolution of the grid map was 5 m $\times$ 5 m, the mean errors reported in both scenarios were excellent.
-The detailed data from one trial in each scenario were provided with their trajectory and uncertainty levels in Fig. \ref{fig:a} and \ref{fig:b}.
+The proposed framework was executed on a standard laptop with an Intel$^\circledR$ Core$^{\text{TM}}$ Ultra 7 Processor 155H and 32 GB of RAM.
+The size of the neighbourhood $\varPsi$ was empirically selected as 11 grid $\times$ 11 grid to balance the computational burden and the search horizon.
+The termination of the tracking was controlled by the $\gamma$-\gls{sci} of the estimated distribution.
+In these validations, the $\gamma$-\gls{sci} threshold was $\tau = 10 \text{ m}$.
+The validation trials that cannot satisfy the $\gamma$-\gls{sci} threshold within 600 seconds were forcibly terminated and considered failed.